-- (8) Readiness to proceed in disaster impacted counties.
-Due to uncertainty linked to the COVID-19 pandemic, scoring for all Applicants under this item is suspended (no points may be requested, nor will they be awarded) for 2021 HTC Applications.
-An Application for a proposed Development that is located in a county declared by the Federal Emergency Management Agency to be eligible for individual assistance, within four years preceding December 1, 2020.
+- (i) The Development is located within $\underline{24}$ miles of $\underline{10,000}$ jobs. ($\underline{46}$ points) - (ii) The Development is located within 24 miles of 8,00013,500 jobs.
+(35 points) - (iii) The Development is located within 24 miles of 610,500 jobs.
+(24 points) - (iv) The Development is located within 24 miles of 47,500 jobs.
+(13 points) - (B) Proximity to Jobs.
+For Development Sites in Rural subregions a Development may qualify for points under this subparagraph if it meets one of the criteria in clauses (i) (vi) of this subparagraph. - (i(v) The Development is located within 4 miles of 8,0004,500 jobs.
+(4 points) - (ii) The Development is located within 4 miles of 6,000 jobs.
+(3 points) - (iii) The Development is located within 4 miles of 4,000 jobs.
+(2 points) - (ivvi) The Development is located within 4 miles of 2,000 jobs.
+(1 points)point) - (8) Readiness to proceed in disaster impacted counties.
+Due to uncertainty linked to the COVID-19 pandemic, scoring for all Applicants under this item is suspended (no points may be requested, nor will they be awarded) for 2022 HTC Applications.
+An Application for a proposed Development that is located in a county declared by the Federal Emergency Management Agency to be eligible for individual assistance, within four years preceding December 1, 2021.
 Federal Emergency Management Agency declarations that apply to the entire state at any point in time prior to Application do not apply.
 The Applicant must provide a certification that they will close all financing and fully execute the construction contract on or before the last business day of November or as otherwise permitted under subparagraph (C) of this paragraph.
 For the purposes of this paragraph only, an Application may be designated as "priority."
 Applications in the At-Risk or USDA Set-asides are not eligible for these points.
-(5 points) - (A) Applications must include evidence that appropriate zoning will be in place at award and acknowledgement from all lenders and the syndicator of the required closing date. - (B) The Board cannot and will not waive the deadline and will not consider waiver under itsgeneral rule regarding waivers.
-Failure to close all financing and provide evidence of an executed construction contract by the November deadline will result in penalty under 10 TAC §11.9(f), as determined solely by the Board. - (C) Applications seeking points under this paragraph will receive an extension of the November deadline equivalent to the period of time they were not indicated as a priority Application, if they ultimately receive an award.
-The period of the extension begins on the date the Department publishes a list or log showing an Application without a priority designation, and ends on the earlier of the date a log is posted that shows the Application with a priority designation, or the date of award.
+(5 points) - (A) Applications must include evidence that appropriate zoning will be in place at award and acknowledgement from all lenders and the syndicator of the required closing date. - (B) The Board cannot and will not waive the deadline and will not consider waiver under its general rule regarding waivers.
+Failure to close all financing and provide evidence of an executed construction contract by the November deadline will result in penalty under - (C) Access to Jobs.
+A Development site which qualifies for at least 2 points under subparagraph (A) or (B) may qualify for points under this subparagraph if the Development Site is located on a route, with an accessible path for pedestrians, that is within one half-mile from the entrance of a public transportation stop or station with a route schedule that provides regularly scheduled service to employment and basic services.
+(2 points)